critterandguitari/Organelle_Manual/manual.md

 An attached USB drive must be appropriately configured.

--   This USB disk should be formatted with a FAT file system, often associated with MS-DOS.
+-   This USB disk should be formatted with the FAT32 file system, often associated with MS-DOS.
 This is most often the default for small USB flash drives.
+The ExFat file system will not work with the Organelle.

 -   This USB drive must contain a folder called **Patches** at its top-level.
 (This name is case-sensitive.)